black-desk/cgtproxy/README.md

 ## License

-Unless otherwise stated, the code in this project is licensed under the GNU General Public License version 3 or any later version, while documentation, configuration files, and scripts used in the development and maintenance process are licensed under the MIT License.
+Unless otherwise stated, the code in this project is open source under the GNU General Public License version 3 or any later version, while documentation, configuration files, and scripts used in the development and maintenance process are open source under the MIT License.

 This project complies with the [REUSE Specification].